Is Marijuana Legal in Utah? Here Are the Rules for Weed in the Beehive State

 To purchase medical marijuana in Utah, you must be at least eighteen years of age and have a medical card.
 All cards for patients 21 years of age and younger must be approved by the aforementioned Compassionate Use Board.
 So, even if your doctor has deemed that your medical situation benefits from the prescription, you have to obtain the card through CUB if you are under 21 years of age.

-Do you need a weed card in Utah?
+Do You Need a Weed Card in Utah?

-Utah’s weed laws require that to purchase weed through a dispensary, and you must have a card issued to you to do so.
+Yes.
+Utah’s weed laws require that you purchase weed through a state-approved dispensary, and you must have a card issued to you to do so.
 Medical cannabis cards are issued through the Utah Department of Health.
 To get your medical cannabis card, you will have to meet with a QMP (qualified medical provider).
 If you’re wondering which QMPs will issue cannabis cards, you can find that information on the Government of Utah’s website.

 When you wonder, “is weed legal in Utah?” you may also be wondering how much you are legally allowed to have on you.
 Since weed is only permitted for medical use, people with a medical prescription for marijuana in Utah can possess up to 3.95 ounces in thirty days.
 If you are transporting or traveling with weed outside your home, either you or your caregiver must also have your cannabis card.